 More importantly, however, investing in renewable energy will help save the planet and ensure it exists for future generations.
 Generating more renewable energy will reduce our reliance on fossil fuels and in turn, shrink our carbon footprints.
 It’s the cleaner, healthier option and unlike fossil fuels, renewable energy sources won’t run out.
 Renewable energy is key to ending the climate crisis.

 We love to encourage our customers and provide them with solutions to use less energy.
 We really believe that the best energy is the one you don’t use!
 Pioneering technology such as our Me & My Home survey and smart technology helps our customers manage and understand their energy usage, with personalised energy saving tips and advice.

 One such way to use less energy is to switch from a fossil-fuel-powered boiler to an air source heat pump.
 This proven solution provides a clean and low-carbon way to heat your home.
 Air source heat pumps are up to 4 times more efficient than gas and oil boilers and can help cut your carbon footprint by up to 65%!

 Upgrading your heating system doesn’t have to cost the earth either.
-With the Igloo Clean Heat Switch, you’ll have early access to the Renewable Heating Incentive to help bring down the cost of installation.
+With the Boiler Upgrade Scheme, you’ll have access to £5,000 to help bring down the cost of installation.